AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 (setup_default_msvc_compiler)=
 ## 2. Setup default MSVC compiler

-If Microsoft Visual Studio 2022 was installed for the first time (using steps above), MSVC v143 v14.40 is *should* be the default compiler, although varying setup may affect this.
+If Microsoft Visual Studio 2022 was installed for the first time (using the steps above), MSVC v143 v14.40 *should* be the default compiler, although varying setup may affect this.
 \
 \